hopsoft/turbo_boost-devtools/README.md

 ## Releasing

-1. Run `yarn` to pick up the latest
+1. Run `npm update`  to pick up the latest
-1. Run `yarn standardize` to ensure standard formatting has been applied
+1. Run `npm run standardize` to ensure standard formatting has been applied
-1. Run `yarn build`
+1. Run `npm run build`
 1. Commit and push any changes to GitHub
-1. Run `yarn publish --access public`
+1. Run `npm publish --access public`
 1. Yarn will prompt you for the new version.
 Pre-release versions use `-preN`
 1. Commit and push changes to GitHub
 1. Create a new release on GitHub ([here](https://github.com/hopsoft/turbo_boost-devtools/releases)) and generate the changelog for the stable release for it